 - the effect of competition;

-- computer failure or security breaches;
+- systems failure or cyber and security breaches;

 - the value of mortgage originations;

 - the expected spread between interest earned on mortgage portfolios and interest paid on deposits;